eatthoselemons/arch-install/README.md

 Broken March, 2020 - current arch forum question to fix errors
 error: "reboot and select proper boot device"

+**Note** there are lots of commits as that was the easiest way to pull down the script to the arch installation

 # Usage:
 ### Get Arch installer
 grab the arch iso from one of the iso mirrors.
 An example url is provided below